-The current groundwater monitoring program in-place at the MRP suits the status of the Project activities (refer to Section 2).
-The program comprises baseline monitoring, with quarterly water level and water quality analysis undertaken at selected monitoring and production bores.
+The current groundwater monitoring program in-place at the MRP reflects the status of the Project activities (refer to Section 2).
+The program comprises the continuation of baseline monitoring, with planned quarterly water level and water quality analysis to be undertaken at selected existing monitoring and production bores.